degreepath/auditor/tests/snapshots/2018-19/major/chinese.md

 For this requirement, you must do both of the following:

-- in the subset “Allowed Courses”, there must be at least one course at the 300 level
+- in the subset “Allowed Courses”, there must be at least one course taken at the 300 level
 - in the subset “Allowed Courses”, there must be at least four courses